prasadanilmore/Wiki-Edits-Prototype_RabbitMQ/README.md

 ### Dependencies
 - Python 3.7
+- Pandas 1.3.5
 - RabbitMQ 3.8-rc-management
-- Pika 1.1.0
+- Pika 1.3
-- PostgreSQL (for data storage and analysis)
+- psycopg2 (PostgreSQL) (for data storage and analysis)
 - pgAdmin (for monitoring)

 ## Run the Program